Biological Classification And System Of Classification Question 257

 The contractile vacuole eliminates excess water which enters the cell by osmosis.
 Because of the hypotonic nature fresh water continuously transfers into amoeba by osmosis.

 To avoid this, they develop contractile vacuoles.
-Marine amoeba is isotonic in water and they do not have contractile vacuoles.
+Marine amoeba is isotonic in water and they do have contractile vacuoles.

 But they lost their contractile vacuoles when transferred to seawater.